folio-org/folio-org.github.io/community/which-forum.md

 - Make links in each topic, e.g. between an issue tracker item and relevant Discuss topics.
 Our future selves will be thankful when we need to explore the reasons for a certain change.
+  Note that it is also possible to copy links from the Slack archive into

 - Try to search before starting a new topic.
 If there are duplicates, then link them.